Peter preaches about Jesus

 The First Prayer Meeting

-These verses are a key point in what’s about to happen in the lives of the disciples – and in the history of Christianity!
+These verses are a key point in what’s about to happen in the disciples’ lives – and in Christianity’s history!
+They are a tipping point that will forever change the course of the faith.

-The attendees included the disciples, Jesus’ brothers (including James who now believed in the Christ), 120 people in the total count according to Scripture (vs. 15).
+The attendees included the disciples, Jesus’ brothers (including James, who now believed in Christ).
+The group included about 120 people in total, according to Scripture (vs. 15).
+This gathering was a testament to the expanding influence of Jesus and His teachings.

-The disciples were a group, but they were a group with a missing person – Judas Iscariot.
-He needed to be replaced so the disciples took action as they needed a twelfth apostle.
+The disciples were a group.
+But they were a group with a missing person – Judas Iscariot.
+The disciples took action as they needed a twelfth apostle.

-Definition (Wikipedia): “According to the Bible’s New Testament, the Apostles are the primary disciples of Jesus of Nazareth, the central figure in Christianity.
-During the life and ministry of Jesus in the first century AD, the apostles were his closest followers and became the primary teachers of the gospel message of Jesus.”
+“According to the Bible’s New Testament, the Apostles are the primary disciples of Jesus of Nazareth, the central figure in Christianity.
+During Jesus’ life and ministry in the first century AD, the apostles were his closest followers and became the primary teachers of the gospel message.”

 Asking God for Guidance through Prayer

-In my church, as in many others, deacons or elders meet to keep the church running smoothly and to make decisions for the present and the future.
+In my church, as in many others, deacons or elders meet to keep the church running smoothly.
+They also make decisions for the present and the future.
+We believe that prayer is an important part of the decision-making process, and that asking God for guidance is essential in order to ensure that the church is making decisions that are in line with His will.

-During the decision making process, the most important step is to pray and ask for guidance.
+The pastor cannot attend to every detail of what needs to be done so we need the deacon body.
+During the decision-making process, the most important step is to pray and ask for guidance.

-You see, God does not work on our schedule.
+You see, God does not work on our schedules.
 He works in His own time and within His own plan.
+For example, He may direct us to do something differently than we would have done it on our own.

 When faced with decisions in our lives, especially important ones, we need to follow the example the disciples left for us, and in this order. .